Posted on 29. Oct, 2012 by planetmitch

-The acting was very good to even though they didn’t seem to be professional actors, they pulled off their parts without making it seem like a stage play.
+The acting was very good and natural, they pulled off their parts without making it seem like a stage play.

 Plus, all of the different categories that were rated by the viewers were all top notch.
 Pacing was good, sound was good (see below), cinematography was good and I didn’t have really many problems with this movie.

 I did have a few minor issues with the sound – but they are really nit picks.
 For example, the first scene with the paper at the breakfast table, the audio of the paper being handled was a bit over the top – but I’m really looking for negatives here – it wasn’t that bad.
 And I loved certain parts of the audio – like the ‘sponge bob’ soundtrack in the background.
 Fit perfectly.
 There are a few other audio wobbles that could have been tweaked, but they didn’t dampen my enjoyment of the movie.
 Oh, and the music selection was marvelous – not overused (the piano music by Helen Jane Long was just right on).